 Just like with pork or beef ribs, to remove the membrane simply use a blunt knife to dig under the corner of the silverskin.
 Use a paper towel to get some purchase on it, and peel away.
 Ideally, this will come away in one motion, but it might require a few attempts to remove the entire thing.
 Either way, once it’s removed cut off any other remaining excess fat.

-Start by trimming the lamb.
-Remove the silverskin underneath the rack with a blunt knife and dry paper towel.
+- Start by trimming the lamb.
+Remove the silverskin on the underside of the rack with a blunt knife and dry paper towel.

-Move the lamb to direct heat, or increase the ehat in your smoker to high (about 400°F).
+- Move the lamb over direct heat increase heat to high, about 450°F+ (230°C).
 Sear the rack for 2 minutes per side.